amarranzino/PhotophoreAnalysis/README.md

 #### **Tab:** Spp_summary
 #### **Summary:**
 A dataframe summarizing data for each species, grouped  by region.
-Export of the dataframe *spp_sum* in the **Photophore_AnalysesandPlots.R** file.
+Export of the dataframe *spp_sum* in the from the [Photophore_AnalysesandPlots.R](https://github.com/amarranzino/PhotophoreAnalysis/blob/main/Photophore_AnalysesandPlots.R) file.
 #### **Fields:**
 - **species:** species, abbreviated with first letter of Genus and first 3 letters of species epithet.
 Species are abbreviated as follows: Anig = Astronesthes niger; Bmet = Bathophilus metallicus; Cslo = Chauliodus sloani; Cpli = Chirostomias pliopterus; Ebar = Echiostoma barbatum; Fbou = Flagellostomias boureei; Ifas = Idiacanthus fasciola; Lgla = Leptostomias gladiator; Mbar = Melanostomias bartonbeani; Ncap - Neonsethes capensis; Pmic = Pachystomias microdon; Pgue = Photostomias guernei; Sboa = Stomias boa ferox; Tden = Thysanactis dentex
 - **region:** body region in which the data was collected, either "rostral" (just caudal to the anterior insertion of the pectoral fin), "mid" (midway along the rostral-cuadal axis of the trunk rostral to the insterion of the pelvic fin), or "caudal (at the anterior insertion of the anal fin).